dorinandreidragan/dorinandreidragan.github.io/docs/articles/high-availability-with-keepalived.md

 summary: "Achieve high availability with a two-server setup using Keepalived and Vagrant."
 ---

-# 🔋⚡ Ensuring High Availability with Two-Server Setup Using Keepalived
+# 🔋⚡ ensuring high availability with two-server setup using Keepalived

 Ensuring high availability with limited resources can be challenging.
 I recently wanted to prove you can do it using [Keepalived] and just two servers 💪✨.
 To prove it, I used [Vagrant].
 Here's a quick rundown of my journey! 🚀

-## Step 1: Creating the Vagrantfile
+## step 1: Creating the Vagrantfile

 First, I created a Vagrantfile to define my virtual machines.
 This file specified the configuration for two Ubuntu 22.04 VMs, each with a unique MAC address and a static IP address in the same subnet.